aneldev/dyna-ts-module-boilerplate/README.md

 Open [chrome://inspect/#devices](chrome://inspect/#devices) to list the debuggable instances in your localhost.
 You should see your app there to debug it.

+> After you finish, `yarn build` is required to clean up the `dist` folder.

 ### Run code & restart on changes

-1. Import in `webpack-debug-node.index.ts` write a small code to debug your module
+1. Import in `/debug/in-node-ts` write a small code to debug your module
 2. Call `yarn debug-dev-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.
 3. Call `yarn debug-dev-run` and will run your debug application on node.js.

-The built code, ready to run is under the `debug-ground/debug-dev-on-nodejs` path.
+The built code, ready to run is under the `debug/build/debug-dev-on-nodejs` path.

+> After you finish, `yarn build` is required to clean up the `dist` folder.

 # Analyse